psarando/shire-reckoning/Middle-earth-simulation.md

 from the first Year of the Sun in the First Age, then all the dates and corresponding weekdays of this Calendar of Imladris simulation could be considered canon as well, since it follows all the rules exactly as described in Appendix D.
+I'll also point out that, since Rivendell's Yestarë must fall on Astron 6 in S.R.
+1419 (III 3019), then if the Calendar of Imladris started reckoning from the first Year of the Sun, its Yestarë would also have fallen on Astron 5, 6, or 7 (or the 4th, but only in a Rivendell leap-year) from about S.R.
+1400 (III 3000) until about S.R.
+1500 (IV 80).
+So around the end of the Third Age, this appears to fit nicely with Tolkien's statement that Rivendell's Yestarë "corresponded more or less with Shire April 6" (Astron 6).

-In any case, outside of that one canon year, it should still be accurate to within 3 days (plus or minus) when compared to the dates of the Gondor calendar in the Second and Third Ages, and when compared to the dates of the Shire Calendar around the end of the Third Age.
+In any case, outside of the one canon year described above, the Calendar of Imladris in these simulations should still be accurate to within 3 days when compared to the dates of the Gondor calendar in the Second and Third Ages, and when compared to the dates of the Shire Calendar around the end of the Third Age.